 • The pathological hallmark of Lafora disease is the presence of cytoplasmic polyglucosan inclusions, the Lafora bodies.

-The neuropathological features typically found in Lafora disease were first described by Lafora in 1911 (42; 42).
+The neuropathological features typically found in Lafora disease were first described by Gonzalo Rodríguez Lafora in 1911 (39; 39).

-It was soon established that the presence of typical Lafora inclusion bodies in the pathological material was associated with a progressive neurologic disorder with myoclonus, other types of seizure, and dementia.
-This triad of symptoms characterizes a group of diseases categorized as progressive myoclonic epilepsies (06; 27; 68; 55).
-Lafora disease is recognized as 1 of the major causes of progressive myoclonic epilepsy with well-defined clinical and pathological characteristics.
+It was soon established that the presence of typical Lafora inclusion bodies in the pathological material was associated with a progressive neurologic disorder with myoclonus, different types of seizures, and dementia.
+This triad of symptoms characterizes a group of diseases categorized as progressive myoclonic epilepsies (07; 28; 57; 48).
+Lafora disease is recognized as one of the major causes of progressive myoclonus epilepsy with well-defined clinical and pathological characteristics.
 The Commission on the Classification and Terminology of the International League Against Epilepsy (ILAE) classified Lafora disease in the group of symptomatic generalized epilepsies with known or suspected metabolic cause (Commission on the Classification and Terminology of the International League Against Epilepsy 1989).
 In the ILAE Task Force report, Lafora disease is classified among “diseases frequently associated with epileptic seizures or syndromes” (21).
-Another ILAE report classifies all “progressive myoclonus epilepsies” amongst epilepsies with adolescence-adult onset together with juvenile absence epilepsy, juvenile myoclonic epilepsy, epilepsy with generalized tonic-clonic seizures alone, autosomal dominant epilepsy with auditory features, and other familial temporal lobe epilepsies (04).
+Another ILAE report classifies all “progressive myoclonus epilepsies” amongst epilepsies with adolescence-adult onset together with juvenile absence epilepsy, juvenile myoclonic epilepsy, epilepsy with generalized tonic-clonic seizures alone, autosomal dominant epilepsy with auditory features, and other familial temporal lobe epilepsies (05).